aspiers/git-deps/INSTALL.md

 if you are using Linux, there is a good chance that your distribution already offers packages for both pygit2 and libgit2, in which case installing pygit2 from packages should also automatically install libgit2.
-For example, on openSUSE, just do:
+For example, on openSUSE, just do something like:

-    sudo zypper install python-pygit2
+    sudo zypper install python38-pygit2

+Note that this assumes Python 3.8, which is the latest at the time of writing.

-or on Debian:
+Similarly, on Debian:

-    sudo apt-get install python-pygit2
+    sudo apt-get install python3-pygit2

 pygit2's website also has installation instructions for [Windows](http://www.pygit2.org/install.html#installing-on-windows)